rsm-hcd/docker-dotnet-example/README.md

     * [Windows](https://download.docker.com/win/stable/Docker%20for%20Windows%20Installer.exe)

 * SDK Permissions
-    * With your terminal/shell of choice, run `chmod +x sdk` in the root of this repository
+    * With your bash shell of choice, run `chmod +x sdk` in the root of this repository
     * Follow that up with `./sdk` to verify that it worked.
 If all is well, you'll see current usage information about the CLI.

 **Launching**